pelican-plugins/graphviz/README.md

 The following variables can be set in the Pelican settings file:

+- `GRAPHVIZ_BLOCK_START`: Starting tag for the Graphviz block in Markdown (defaults to `'..graphviz'`).
+This setting has no effect for reStructuredText input.

 - `GRAPHVIZ_HTML_ELEMENT`: The HTML element inside which the generated Graphviz image is inserted (defaults to `'div'`; another sensible possibility would be `'span'`).

 - `GRAPHVIZ_IMAGE_CLASS`: The class of the `<div>` element including the generated Graphviz image (defaults to `'graphviz'`).

-- `GRAPHVIZ_BLOCK_START`: Starting tag for the Graphviz block in Markdown (defaults to `'..graphviz'`).
-This setting has no effect for reStructuredText input.

 - `GRAPHVIZ_COMPRESS`: Compress the resulting SVG XML to an image (defaults to `True`).
 Without compression, more SVG features are available, for instance including clickable URLs inside the Graphviz diagram.

 - `GRAPHVIZ_ALT_TEXT`: The string that will be used as the default value for the `alt` property of the generated `<img>` HTML element (defaults to `"[GRAPH]"`).
 It is only meaningful when the resulting SVG output is compressed.

-The values above can be overridden for each individual block using the syntax below.
-In Markdown, this looks like:
+The values for all variables above, except `GRAPHVIZ_BLOCK_START`, can be overridden for each individual block using the following syntax, in Markdown:

 ```markdown
 ..graphviz [key1=val1, key2="val2"...] dot
 ```
 If the value needs to include a comma (`,`) or an equal sign (`=`), then use the `key2="val2"` form.

 Or in reStructuredText: